 Chocolate Chip Brioche starts with a fairly firm dough but as you knead in the butter, it gets softer and softer until it’s more like a batter.
 Your hands (or your kid’s hands) will be a bit of a mess but that’s ok.
 It’s part of the fun.
 I suppose you could use a spoon but what’s the fun in that?
 I also found that I could feel any bits of unmixed butter more easily than I could see them.

-The rise times in the recipe are based on “normal” temperatures – not the Texas heat.
-Since I don’t have brioche pans, I cooked my chocolate chip brioches in silicone cupcake holders (worked great!).
 You can also use a muffin pan – just use every other cup so there’s plenty of space for rising.
 Since I only had 12 silicone cupcake holders so I rolled the last 4 pieces of dough into logs.
 I braided three together and wound the last one into a spiral.
 The baking times were about the same for these variations as for the brioche a tete version.

 You can also freeze this dough (after the refrigeration and cutting into 16 pieces steps) to keep for up to one month.
 Since brioche is best served warm, you could pull a few pieces out of the freezer as opposed to cooking it all at once.
 You can also make it all at once and reheat left overs in a 325°F oven.
 If your family eats fresh baked bread like mine does, there won’t be any left overs.

 Epicurean sent me a beautiful walnut display board that was the perfect size to serve my chocolate chip brioches.
 The medium size is perfect for so many things – cheese and crackers, cookies and peanut butter s’mores cheesecake dip, fruit and chocolate ganache… The list goes on.